 - Place one wafer in the center of the plate and 6 wafers in a circle around it.
 Spread about ½ cup whipped cream carefully over the wafers and top with sliced berries.

 - Repeat with remaining wafers, whipped cream and berries until you have completed 7 layers of wafers.

-- Top with any remaining cream (you should have plenty) and sliced berries in a decorative fashhion (I am really not good at that part!).
+- Top with any remaining cream (you should have plenty) and sliced berries in a decorative fashion.

 - Using a cheese slicer, shave chocolate over top.

 - Refrigerate and let firm up, about 3 hours.

 For the 1/4 tsp stevia, do you suggest using powdered extract or liquid.
 Thank you!

 I’m going to give this a try – it looks fabulous!
 One questions – I’m not sure which the recipe is calling for: cocoa powder or cacao powder?
 I suppose either could be used but wonder if you could clarify?